Published on METEO 469: From Meteorology to Mitigation: Understanding Global Warming (https://www.e-education.psu.edu/meteo469)

 Click for answer.

 In a relatively rosy scenario that we can keep atmospheric CO2 levels to no more than twice the pre-industrial levels, we would need an artificial Pinatubo-magnitude aerosol loading of the stratosphere every six years.
 For higher CO2 levels, we would have had to do this even more often.
 What sort of technology could we use to do this?
-Well, on the plus side, there is ready supply of sulphate aerosol available.
-The aerosols are a by-product of industrial activity after all, the very cause of the tropospheric sulphate aerosol problem we have talked so much about before.
-Various schemes have been envisioned for transporting the aerosols to the stratosphere, involving either self-releasing containers of sulphate aerosols launched from the surface, or a direct release of the aerosols from jet planes flying in the lower stratosphere.
+Well, on the plus side, there is ready supply of sulfate aerosol available.
+The aerosols are a by-product of industrial activity, after all, the very cause of the tropospheric sulfate aerosol problem we have talked so much about before.
+Various schemes have been envisioned for transporting the aerosols to the stratosphere, involving either self-releasing containers of sulfate aerosols launched from the surface, or a direct release of the aerosols from jet planes flying in the lower stratosphere.

 How sensible and safe is this idea?
 Is any approach that emulates what nature does already harmless?
 Or might it be "too much of a good thing" (to quote Shakespeare)?
 Some very respected scientists have advocated the approach, including Paul Crutzen, co-recipient of the 1995 Nobel Prize in chemistry for his work on stratospheric ozone depletion, and NCAR climate scientist Tom Wigley, among others.
-Their primary argument in favor of employing this approach is that we are unlikely to be able to effect the policy changes in time to avoid breaching DAI (dangerous anthropogenic interference with the climate system) through reduction of emissions alone (or CCS or Air Capture) and, therefore, may need a geoengineering scheme such as stratospheric sulphate aerosol injection to avoid dangerous climate change.
+Their primary argument in favor of employing this approach is that we are unlikely to be able to effect the policy changes in time to avoid breaching DAI (dangerous anthropogenic interference with the climate system) through reduction of emissions alone (or CCS or Air Capture) and, therefore, may need a geoengineering scheme such as stratospheric sulfate aerosol injection to avoid dangerous climate change.

 But there are certainly potential pitfalls.
 We will look at these in more detail later in the lesson.
 For one, the pattern of cooling, just like for a large volcanic eruption, is not uniform.
 Resulting changes in atmospheric circulation cause heterogeneous temperature changes, with some regions cooling significantly, and other regions potentially warming.
 For example, parts of the Arctic might actually warm rather than cool, which would exacerbate Arctic sea ice loss and perhaps the rate of melting of the Greenland ice sheet.
 These same changes in atmospheric circulation lead to shifts in precipitation patterns, such that many continental regions are likely to dry, meaning adverse impacts on water supply.
-Moreover, we know that sulphate aerosols can worsen stratospheric ozone depletion.
+Moreover, we know that sulfate aerosols can worsen stratospheric ozone depletion.
 Other approaches to solar radiation management might avoid some of these problems, but in general are either prohibitively expensive, e.g., placing reflecting solar mirrors in space, or require a scale of deployment that is not easily attainable, e.g., increasing the albedo of the Earth's surface by painting roofs and roads white, etc., or cloud seeding on a massive scale.
 Moreover, since the solar management approaches do nothing to stem the tide of increasing CO2 levels, they do nothing to mitigate the very serious threat of ocean acidification.

 One selling point of solar radiation management schemes is that they can be deployed quickly, contrasting with the very slow, deliberate pace of greenhouse gas mitigation approaches.
 However, this speed might also be a pitfall.
 Were we to seek to offset substantial increases in greenhouse gas concentrations by such geoengineering schemes, we would become greatly reliant on their maintenance.
 In the event of war, economic collapse, sabotage, or any number of crises that might interfere with deployment schedules, there would be the very real danger of climate changes far more abrupt than would occur due to anthropogenic climate change alone; we could potentially unmask the previously hidden greenhouse warming due to decades of emissions in just a matter of years!

 Finally, let us consider another intriguing, but also quite controversial geoengineering scheme: iron fertilization of the oceans.
 Like CCS and Air Capture, this scheme attempts to slow or reverse the buildup of CO2 in the atmosphere.
-Unlike those schemes, however, it accomplishes this amending the natural carbon cycle.
+Unlike those schemes, however, it accomplishes this in amending the natural carbon cycle.

 Phytoplankton in the upper ocean play an important role in the marine carbon cycle, taking up CO2 from the atmosphere during the process of photosynthesis —this is the first step in what is known as the marine biological pump; the phytoplankton are consumed by other organisms, including those which form calcium carbonate skeletons.
 When those organisms produce waste or die, they transport their carbon into the deep ocean (by sinking to the bottom), providing a means of long-term carbon burial.
 Thus, in principle, one might be able to increase the burial of carbon in the ocean by increasing the productivity of phytoplankton.

-In many regions, the primary limitation on phytoplankton productivity is the availability of key nutrients and iron in particular.
+In many regions, the primary limitation on phytoplankton productivity is the availability of key nutrients, and iron in particular.
 This can be seen during the natural phenomenon of phytoplankton "blooms".
 These natural explosions of phytoplankton activity are typically caused by a sudden increase in availability of nutrients, such as iron, nitrogen, and phosphorus, as a result of natural fluctuations in, e.g., oceanic upwelling.
 Since iron is the key limiting nutrient impacting phytoplankton productivity in many regions of the world oceans, such as the North Pacific and North Atlantic, adding iron to the upper ocean in those regions could, in principle, increase the burial of carbon in the ocean.

 Once again, as fanciful as this scheme might sound, it is actually being done.
 A company called Planktos began initial efforts at ocean iron fertilization within the past decade, though the effort was cancelled due to lack of interest and funding.